TechExeter/conference-2024/content/tickets.md

 <h3>Taxi</h3>

-Ask for the University of Exeter Business School / Stocker Road.
+Ask for the University of Exeter Business School "Building One" / Stocker Road.

 </article>